tigera-solutions/cc-aks-security-compliance-workshop/config-demo-apps.md

 2. Deploy base policy.

-   Sample policies are deployed for allowing DNS access, logging and PCI segementation.

-   You can copy and past the command below:
+   Deploy the following base policy for allowing DNS access to all endpoints.

    ```yaml
    kubectl apply -f - <<-EOF